DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_assistant_installation.md

 First, install a command-line interface (CLI) for an LLM client.
 The MDO Agent Deck supports multiple LLM clients, but for this setup, you only need to install **ONE** CLI client.

 **NOTE**: You must sign up for an account for the selected CLI client and log in using your subscription.
 Do **NOT** use API keys.
 If you already have a paid subscription for one of the following LLM providers, install its corresponding CLI client.
-Otherwise, choose a client that offers a free but limited usage quota.
+Otherwise, choose a client that offers a free but limited usage quota (we recommend Antigravity CLI).
 If the quota for one free-tier client runs out, you may need to switch to another free-tier CLI client.

 Please follow the official installation instructions for your selected client.
 The installation steps may differ by operating system and may require additional dependencies such as Node.js.